 Description

-Latah tomato
+Tomato Latah

 Solanum lycopersicum

 Full sun, well drained and rich soil.
-Sow indoors 6 to 8 weeks before the last frost.
+Sow indoors 6 to 8 weeks before last frost.
 5 mm deep.
 40 cm between plants.

-Germination: 90% in November 2024
+Germination: 82% in November 2025

 Ecological seeds produced at Catherine’s Ornamental Garden.